CezaryNowak/informatyczna-tkanina/README.md

 **Informatyczna Tkanina** is a project of responsive website where you can scroll through different wallpapers, use simple filters and download it.
 Images are scaled down when adding wallpapers for optimization purposes.
 <br>
 **After** logged in you can add new: category, wallpaper, and then you can modify and delete them.
 Only main(first) admin can register new user and main admin cannot delete its account or change its password.
-Page is also kinda done by MVC pattern.
+Page is also kinda done by MVC pattern(In progress).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>